Rikhav21/Recycliment/journal.md

 # Day 15
 OK so I think that I finished enough of the project to ask for stipends, although there is opbviously more work to be done to make printable filament, I am able to produce a really bumpy 3 mm filament, which I hope should be enough before making a few more upgrades until printable 1.75 mm filament.
 I had to work a little bit more with temp and speed control today, but I was able to get some filament strands that were about 10 cm long, even though they were rather bumpy.

+** Total time spent 3 hours **
+# Day 16
+So today I mainly worked on updating my repo, making a [youtube demo video](https://youtu.be/7FujavgUGrU), and doing some more documentation for this project.
+** total time spent: 3 and a half hours.